 Curaςao is part of the “Dutch ABC islands” alongside Aruba and Bonaire.
 The Netherlands rule over these islands.
-The ABC islands sport the pastel colored buildings which are a remarkable feature of Netherland.
-However, the culture is a mixture of Dutch, Spanish, and Portuguese.
-Cultural as well as historical heritage is important on the island.
+The ABC islands sport the pastel-colored buildings which are a remarkable feature of Netherland.
+However, the culture here is a mixture of Dutch, Spanish, and Portuguese.

 Dutch is the official language.
 English and Spanish are also widely popular.
 Roman Catholicism is the predominant religion.
 Electric sockets are of types A and B. The standard voltage is 127V.
 So, you don’t need an adapter, if you are coming from the USA.